Adebule rallies non-indigenes, artisans, women, youths for APC in Lagos

-THE candidate of the All Progressives Congress (APC) in Lagos West Senatorial District, Dr Idiat Adebule, yesterday urged women and youths to vote in mass for all APC candidates in the forthcoming elections.
+THE candidate of the All Progressives Congress (APC) in Lagos West Senatorial District, Dr Idiat Adebule, yesterday urged women and youths to vote en masse for all APC candidates in the forthcoming elections.

 Adebule spoke yesterday at a stakeholders’ meeting with non-indigenes, artisans, traders and youths in Ajeromi-Ifelodun Local Government Area and Ifelodun Local Council Development Area.